rosemata/rosemata/README.md

 - 2.)
 Python - Game Project Catch the Stars, Avoid the Asteroids: https://trinket.io/library/trinkets/a351b4e750

-  ▶ How to run: Click Run ➡️ Use Left or Right arrow keys to play
+  ▶ How to run: Click Run ➡️ Use Left or Right arrow keys to catch the stars for points

 - 3.)
 C++ - Personality test: https://replit.com/join/xrfbnglbdh-rosellemata2